NWU-MuST/za_lex/data/afr/README.md

 Current state of development:
  - `pronundict.txt` originates from `./ref/rcrl_apd_20110311/rcrl_apd.1.4.1.txt`
  - Adaptations from the source dictionary and inclusion of syllable boundaries is described in the following paper [1].
- - Current stress markers are experimental, this should be considered work-in-progress.
+ - Current stress markers have been manually verified against the protocol described briefly below.

 ### List of possibly useful transformations